 CIM Fellowship

-Roussos Dimitrakopoulos is a professor and Canada Research Chair (Tier I) in Sustainable Mineral Resource Development and Optimization under Uncertainty, and director of the COSMO - Stochastic Mine Planning Laboratory.
-He holds a PhD from École Polytechnique de Montréal, and an MSc from the University of Alberta in Edmonton.
-He works on risk-based simulation and stochastic optimization in mine planning and production scheduling, as well as the simultaneous optimization of mining complexes and mineral value chains under uncertainty.
-He has published extensively, maintaining large competitive grants from the National Science and Engineering Research Council of Canada.
+Roussos Dimitrakopoulos is a professor of the Department of Mining and Materials Engineering at McGill University.
+He holds a Canada Research Chair (Tier I) in Sustainable Mineral Resource Development and Optimization under Uncertainty, and is director of the COSMO - Stochastic Mine Planning Laboratory (http://cosmo.mcgill.ca/).
+Roussos is an elected Fellow of CIM, AusIMM, SAIMM as well as the Royal Society of Canada.
+He works on stochastic simulation and optimization as well as artificial intelligence applications in mine planning and production scheduling, along with the simultaneous optimization of industrial mining complexes and mineral value chains under uncertainty.
+He has published extensively, maintaining large competitive grants from NSERC and a long-standing partnership with AngloGold Ashanti, BHP, Agnico Eagle, AngloAmerican/De Beers, IAMGOLD, Kinross Gold, Newmont and Vale (COSMO Consortium) who support this research.
 He has taught and worked in Australia, North America, South America, Europe, the Middle East, South Africa and Japan.
-Dimitrakopoulos received the Synergy Award of Innovation, awarded in 2012 to him and his industry partners by the Governor General of Canada for his research contributions to mining science and engineering.
-In 2013, he received AIME/SME’s Mineral Economics Award.
-In 2015-2016 he was a Distinguished Lecturer for CIM, and is a Fellow of the SAIMM, AusIMM and CIM.

 Distinguished Lecturer 2015-16